nimblehq/our-team/join-us/openings/bangkok-internship-software-developer.md

 There are two ways to send us your application:

-* Send us an email to **work@nimble.recruitee.com** with your resume or LinkedIn profile along with any other details that would help in assessing your application better e.g. Github account, Stack Overflow account, side projects.
+* Send us an email to **work@nimblehq.co** with your resume or LinkedIn profile along with any other details that would help in assessing your application better e.g. Github account, Stack Overflow account, side projects.
-* Fill in the application form on [our jobs site](https://jobs.nimblehq.co/o/internship-software-developer-5)
+* Fill in the application form on [our jobs site](https://jobs.nimblehq.co/o/internship-software-developer-5).